-The children of Killybegs town will soon have an exciting new Play Space as a ground breaking new commission gets underway this winter that will be ready from Spring 2012.
+The children of Killybegs town will soon have an exciting new Play Space as a ground breaking new commission gets underway.

 Donegal Public Art Office worked with Killybegs Playground Committee and the Irish Architecture Foundation to commission architects to design a new play space for the town.
 The winners, Lotus Architects, headed by architect Peter Tansey, were selected from 32 competition entries from Ireland and abroad.